-4. The Committee observed that Colombia reported having a plan on victim assistance developed by the Technical Subcommittee on Victim Assistance in the framework of the National Inter-Sectoral Committee for Action against Mines (CINAMAP) with the participation of stakeholders, including survivors and their representative organizations.
-The Committee observed that Colombia was acting upon its commitment under Action 13 through continued efforts to identify victims' needs, increased efforts to strengthen implementation and monitoring mechanisms, including for inclusion and participation of mine victims throughout the country.
-The Committee welcomes an electronic copy of Colombia's plan on victim assistance.
+4. Colombia reported having a plan on victim assistance developed by the Technical Subcommittee on Victim Assistance in the framework of the National Inter-Sectoral Committee for Action against Mines (CINAMAP) with the participation of stakeholders, including survivors and their representative organizations.
+The Committee concluded that Colombia was acting upon its commitment under Action 13 through continued efforts to identify victims' needs, increased efforts to strengthen implementation and monitoring mechanisms, including for inclusion and participation of mine victims throughout the country.
+The Committee concluded that it would welcome an electronic copy of Colombia's plan on victim assistance.